InfinitePurge/Offline-Password-Manager/user_manual_en.md

 - Notes are automatically locked when you navigate away from the Secure Notes screen or when the auto-logout timer expires.
 - The preview pane doesn't allow editing to prevent accidental changes.

+#### Creating a One-Time Note

+1. Click the "Add One-Time Note" button.
+2. Enter a title for your note.
+3. Type or paste the sensitive content.
+4. Click "Save" to encrypt and store the one-time note.
+5. The note will be marked with a special "One-Time" indicator in the list.

+#### Viewing a One-Time Note

+1. Select the one-time note from the list.
+2. A warning message will appear informing you that the note will be deleted after viewing.
+3. Click "Confirm" to proceed with viewing.
+4. After viewing, the note will be automatically and permanently deleted.

 ### Tips for Using Secure Notes

 - Use Secure Notes for sensitive information like recovery codes, software licenses, or personal notes.